protoquant/Sprint-3/README.md

 For deribit I have gotten values for btc, ETH, SOL

 Thank you for your patience.
 Doing this project has made me a better developer.

+Although I am not still done.
+At least 75℅ of the data have been collected.
+The code are correct.